kungfunk/php7-xdebug-phpstorm-guide/README.md

-# php7-xdebug-phpstorm-guide
+# PHP7 + Xdebug in PhpStorm Guide

-Short guide to setup php7's built in server + xdebug to work with PhpStorm on windows
+Really short guide to setup php7's built in server + xdebug to work with PhpStorm on windows.
+No XAMPP, no extra stuff, only the things you really need.

-(WIP)

 1. Install PhpStorm
 2. Install php7.x (https://windows.php.net/download#php-7.2) in c:\php (or whatever)